-To gain a Diploma of Credit Management you will need to complete 12 units.7 compulsory (C) Core units.
+To gain a Diploma of Credit Management you will need to complete 12 units.
+7 of which are compulsory (C) Core units.
 You will then need to select 5 (E) elective units of your choice.

 Developing your credit policy & procedures